 While this might seem like a no-brainer, we’re often surprised by sellers not knowing what to look out for and/or how to maintain their account health.

-With customer satisfaction their overriding goal, Amazon monitors your account and evaluates them by metrics.
+With customer satisfaction their overriding goal, Amazon monitors your account and evaluates its metrics.
 Low account health means a seller fails to meet one or multiple Amazon standards and can result in suspension.
 Pay attention to the following:

 - Order defect rate